SophieDeBenedetto/action-cable-blog-post/README.md

 Our `ApplicationCable` module has a `Channel` and a `Connection` class defined for us.

 The `Connection` class is where we would authorize the incoming connection––for example if we wanted to establish a channel that required user authorization, like for a given user's inbox.
-We'll also leave this class alone as any user can join any chatroom at any time.
+We'll leave this class alone, as any user can join any chatroom at any time.
+However, the Messages Channel that we will define shortly will inherit from `ApplicationCable::Channel`.

 ```ruby
 module ApplicationCable